stephensl/RB139/study_guide/sg_full.md

 - Flexibility to pass closures around as objects and reuse them in different contexts.
 - Ability to create generic methods that can be specialized at invocation time through the use of blocks.
 - Ability to sandwich code before and after a block of code, which can be useful in timing, logging, notification systems, and resource management.
-- Increased DRYness and modularity of code.
+- Increased Code reusability and easier to maintain.

 ### Binding